hetmanskyi-cloud/AWS/terraform/modules/endpoints/README.md

 # VPC Endpoints Module for Terraform

-This module creates and manages VPC Interface Endpoints for AWS Systems Manager (SSM), SSM Messages, and EC2 Messages within a specified VPC.
+This module creates and manages VPC Interface Endpoints for AWS Systems Manager (SSM), SSM Messages, and ASG Messages within a specified VPC.
 It also configures optional CloudWatch Logs for monitoring VPC Endpoint traffic and sets up the necessary Security Groups to control access.
-Gateway Endpoints for S3 and DynamoDB creates in `vpc module`.
+Gateway Endpoints for S3 and DynamoDB are created in the `vpc module`.

 ---